Our Team

 Licensed Clinical Professional Counselor

-children, adolescents, couples, families, trauma informed
+Children, adolescents, couples, families, trauma informed

 EMDR, Gottman, Dissociative Disorders